 Source: U.S. Bureau of Labor Statistics

 Nursing assistants are required to be state certified.
 To earn certification, you must complete an approved training program and pass a state regulated written examination.
 Competency evaluations ensure that you have achieved a minimum basic skills set.
-In addition, a physical examination for such things as tuberculosis may be required.
+In addition, a criminal background check may be required.
 CNAs who work in nursing care facilities are regulated by the federal government and must have a minimum of 75 hours of state-approved training.
 Specific requirements vary by state, so you should be sure to check with your state board for specific information.

 CNA training programs are available from many community colleges and vocational schools and can prepare you to sit for certification examinations.
 These programs consist of traditional coursework, clinical experiences and laboratory studies.
-CNA training typically lasts from 2-8 months and requires 200-230 coursework hours.
+CNA training typically lasts one semester and requires 200-230 coursework hours.
 Typical CNA certification courses cover: